philerooski/scripts/synapse/annotations/README.md

 Proceed anyways? (y) or (n): y
 ```

-Because we explicitly added the above columns when we created the file view, the program assumes we meant to fill them with values.
-If any rows are missing values for these `activeColumns`, then the program will warn you before trying to push to Synapse (and have to reindex your view to make any more changes).
-We already know that some values will be missing because some files are missing metadata, so we continue anyways.
+Because we explicitly added the above columns when we created the file view, the program assumes we meant to fill them completely with values.
+If any rows are missing values for these `activeColumns`, then the program will warn you before trying to push to Synapse (and reindex your view to keep the indices consistent between your local machine and Synapse).
+We already know that some values will be missing because some files are missing metadata, so we proceed with the push anyways.

 And we're done.